h2503/Usin.Qu/README.md

 if fullfilled, in terminal >>

-'npm run start' to run in production mode
+'npm run start' to run in production mode .

-'npm run dev' to run in development mode:
+'npm run dev' to run in development mode.